ianhco/cerces/docs/guides/first-steps.md

 :::

 ::: info About Templates
 After executing the `create` command, you will be prompted to select from a list of available templates.
-These templates are provided ready-to-use.
-For comprehensive details on each template, including usage examples and customization options, refer to the [Templates](/templates/) documentation.
+These templates are provided, pre-configured, and ready-to-use.

 Available templates:
 ```md